A Resource Guide for New and Early Career Faculty Members

 Teaching

 • Maintain a teaching portfolio with all class materials, assignments, syllabi, and exams.
-See the UI Center for Teaching for Teaching Portfolio resources.
+See the UI Center for Teaching for teaching portfolio resources.

 • Discuss your teaching load with your department chair and avoid, if possible, excessive new preps, large class sizes (without teaching assistants), and hectic teaching schedules.